craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Melee Weapons.md

 ### Specialized Tags
 #### Barbed / Serrated
-When you deal Damage with this Weapon, you apply one stack of the 'Bleeding' [[Condition]].
+When you deal Damage with this Weapon, you apply one stack of the 'Bleeding' [[Ailment]].

 #### Dense
-When you deal Damage with this Weapon, you apply one stack of the 'Dazed' [[Condition]].
+When you deal Damage with this Weapon, you apply one stack of the 'Dazed' [[Ailment]].

 # Example Weapons
 | Title          | Base        | Size   | Range       | Ability   | Defense | D. Dice | D. Type     | Other                  |